openshift-labs/learn-katacoda/middleware/pipelines/06create-pipeline.md

 The execution order of task is determined by dependencies that are defined between the tasks via inputs and outputs as well as explicit orders that are defined via `runAfter`.

-`workspaces` field allow you to specify one or more volumes that each Task in the Pipeline requires during execution.
+`workspaces` field allows you to specify one or more volumes that each Task in the Pipeline requires during execution.
 You specify one or more Workspaces in the `workspaces` field.

 Create the pipeline by running the following: